DashInvests/manual/1 - Manual.md

 ### “Themes”

 Our focus is investing in startups that improve the accessibility of blockchain-based technology for the masses.
-We believe that cryptocurrency and blockchain applications will be as ubiquitous in the 21st Centuary as the some of the most successful technological developments of the 20th Centuary were.
+We believe that cryptocurrency and blockchain applications will be as ubiquitous in the 21st Century as some of the most successful technological developments of the 20th Century were.
 E.g. Television, Nuclear Power, Automobiles, Aircraft, Personal Computers, The Internet.

 We have doubts about the effectiveness of theme-based investing.
 The best founders can surprise an investor with an unexpected take on a category.
 So we are open to all themes related to blockchain in some way.
-We are looking for Founders who believe they have created something utilising blockchain technology which has the potential to solve real world problems, and that customers would benefit hugely from using in their own lives/work/companies.
+We are looking for Founders who believe they have created something utilising blockchain technology which has the potential to solve real world problems, and that customers would benefit hugely from using it in their own lives/work/companies.

 ### “The Deck”